 Learn to take control of your voice.
 If you are nervous, it can come across in your pitch, so take a breath to help you relax before speaking.
 Be conscious of your tone and pitch to offer variation and to help emphasize certain points.

-There are people who do certain things out of habit, such as flaring arms while talking, twirling hair, playing with a pen in hand, rocking back and forth on a chair and shaking or thumping their feet.
-Many of these actions occur unconsciously, however, these are distractions to the person you are speaking to and may be perceived as signs you are bored or have trouble focusing.
+There are people who do certain things out of habit, such as flaring their arms while talking, twirling their hair, playing with a pen in hand, rocking back and forth on a chair, and shaking or thumping their feet.
+Many of these actions occur unconsciously; however, these are distractions to the person you are speaking to and may be perceived as signs you are bored or have trouble focusing.
 Some people also touch their nose or face frequently when they are nervous.
 An interviewer may perceive this as a sign you are not being totally honest.